Dudgeon Master: Alar

 When I was having trouble getting a new tabletop game going, I started to grumble that it would be a lot easier to get a game going online.
 Instead of telling me to quit whining, a few friends encouraged me to get to work on starting one.
 I started poking at notes for a setting and stories, but I kept not doing anything about it, because I couldn't find software I liked to actually run the thing online.
 Finally, my friend Nick got sick of my inaction and found suitable software.
 I announced in March 2011 that we'd start play soon.
 Then I did nothing again for a few months, but the game finally started happening in November 2011.

-I keep a journal of game recaps.
+I kept a journal of game recaps.

 System